+where Gk is the set of features in cluster k and RXj,Y is the MI or naïve Bayes feature relevance measure for feature Xj and class labels Y. Once the clusters of similarly relevant features have been ranked according to their importance measures, single features may be selected from the best clusters using an automatic procedure or by the user, taking measurement cost and computation time into account.
+For automatic feature selection, the feature with the maximum relevance measure is selected from each of the N best clusters.
+When criteria of measurement cost or computation time require consideration, the user should hand select features minimising these costs from the N best clusters.

 The number of clusters to select, N, can be specified by the user based on the size of the training set or by using a grid search with the final classifier accuracy as performance measure.
 To avoid biased accuracy estimates, all classifier accuracy evaluations, for cluster ranking or selection of N, are done on unseen test data using a five-fold cross validation (Bishop 2003).